alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 The exit and reenter window content transitions for `A` are both `null`, meaning that no animation will take place on the views in `A` when the user exits or reenters the activity.
 The enter and return window content transitions for `B` on the other hand are a `TransitionSet` that plays two child transitions in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
 As for the shared element transitions, the enter and return transitions both use a simple `ChangeImageTransform`.

-Finally, note that the alpha animation performed on the background image is not actually part of the enter window content transition.
-Instead, `B`'s enter window content transition is assigned a `TransitionListener` that will gradually fade-in the background image once the transition completes.
-We'll learn more about how to customize our transitions like this in a future post.
+In this particular example, you will also notice that an alpha animation is performed on the background image near the end of the Activity Transition.
+Although it may look like it, this animation is not actually part of the called Activity's window content enter transition.
+Rather, the animation begins at the very end of `B`'s window content enter transition inside a `TransitionListener`'s `onTransitionEnd()` method.
+We'll learn more about when and why this might be necessary in a future post.
 For now, let's keep things simple and first familiarize ourselves with the Activity Transitions API.

 ### Getting Started with the Activity Transitions API